After Exposure of an Impacted Tooth

 Some bleeding or redness in the saliva is normal for 24 hours after exposure of an impacted tooth.
 Excessive bleeding which results in your mouth filling rapidly with blood can frequently be controlled by biting with pressure on a gauze pad placed directly on the bleeding wound for 30 minutes.
 If bleeding continues, please call for further instructions.

-The swelling that is normally expected is usually proportional to the surgery involved.
-Swelling around the mouth, cheeks, eyes and sides of the face is not uncommon after exposure of an impacted tooth.
-This is the body’s normal reaction to surgery and eventual repair.
-The swelling will not become apparent until the day following surgery and will not reach its maximum until two to three days post-operatively.
-However, the swelling may be minimized by the immediate use of ice packs.
 Two plastic bags filled with ice, or ice packs should be applied to the sides of the face where surgery was performed.
 The ice packs should be applied intermittently while you are awake for the first 48 hours.
 After 48 hours, ice has no beneficial effect.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.
 Forty-eight hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling.

 Diet